 Yes!
 I love to freeze this rhubarb cake by cutting any extra into individual slices, wrapping them in plastic wrap and then storing in a freezer ziploc bag.
 To defrost, take out as many slices as you want and defrost, still wrapped, in the fridge overnight or on the counter at room temperature for 4-6 hours.

-Can I leave out the cornstarch?
+Can I leave out the hazelnuts?

 Additional Recipes to try:

-Tips for making Upside Down Rhubarb Cake
+Tips for making Rhubarb Cake

 - Young fresh rhubarb is best for this cake but frozen rhubarb will work as well.
 Ideally you still want the rhubarb to be stiff and not flopping.
+To get that bright pink color you will need forced rhubarb but if you can only find late season, natural rhubarb that will still work and be beautiful!

 - In order for the cake batter to mix quickly and evenly, all ingredients need to be room temperature or slightly warm.